21 Tips for Clients in Therapy (click here)

 Assess your Stress

-Some find the waiting room experience a welcome opportunity to people-watch or to prepare for their coming session.
+Some find the waiting room experience a welcome opportunity to prepare for their coming session.
 Others find the entire process uncomfortable and unnecessary.

 They might feel high levels of shame and embarrassment for being in a waiting room, or they feel waiting rooms increase only the anxiety they are hoping to reduce with treatment.
 Whatever the source, take a long look to understand your stress.